F0lak/dm_open_ref/ref/proc/step.md

 +   1 on success; 0 otherwise
 <!-- -->
 **Args:**
-+   Ref+ A mob or obj.
++   Ref: A mob or obj.
-+   Dir+ One of NORTH, SOUTH, EAST, WEST, NORTHEAST, NORTHWEST, SOUTHEAST, SOUTHWEST.
++   Dir: One of NORTH, SOUTH, EAST, WEST, NORTHEAST, NORTHWEST, SOUTHEAST, SOUTHWEST.
-+   Speed+ Speed to move, in pixels.
++   Speed: Speed to move, in pixels.
 0 uses Ref.step_size.

 Move Ref in the direction Dir.